SparshInnovators/SparshInnovators/README.md

 ### Step 1: Download the APK
 - Scroll to the bottom of this page.
-- Click on the **APK Download** link to download the app file to your device.
+- Click on the **Download APK** button below to download the app file to your device.

 ### Step 2: Enable Installation from Unknown Sources
 To install apps from outside the Google Play Store, you may need to enable installation from unknown sources: